Kepler homer, Dobnak pitching lead Twins over Indians 4-1

 TRAINER’S ROOM

 Twins: 3B Josh Donaldson left the game in the second inning with right calf tightness.
-The team said he’s considered day to day.
+Baldelli said he wouldn’t consider the injury to be a major issue but Donaldson is considered day to day.

 UP NEXT